Blessing Okagbare

-Blessing Oghnewresem Okagbare-Otegheri (born 9 October 1988) is a former Nigerian track and field athlete who specialized in long jump and sprints.
+Blessing Oghnewresem Okagbare-Otegheri (née Okagbare, born 9 October 1988) is a former Nigerian track and field athlete who specialized in long jump and sprints.
 She is an Olympic and World Championships medallist in the long jump and a world medalist in the 200 metres.
 Okagbare also holds the women's 100 metres Commonwealth Games record at 10.85 seconds.

 Her 100 m best of 10.79 made her the African record holder for the event until it was eclipsed by Murielle Ahouré in 2016.
 On June 17, 2021, Okagbare ran a wind-aided 10.63 100 m.
 She was the African record holder over the 200 m with a time of 22.04 seconds in 2018, thus making her the second-fastest African female athlete over the distance behind Christine Mboma, who ran an African record of 21.78 s in 2021.
 Okagbare was the African 100 m and long jump champion in 2010.
 She has also won medals at the All-Africa Games, IAAF Continental Cup and World Relays.

 In 2022 Okagbare was issued with an eleven-year competition ban backdated to July 2021 for multiple anti-doping rule violations.